Will Carling: 1995 World Cup

 In the run-up to the 1995 World Cup, after England returned to form with their third Grand Slam in five years, Carling described the Rugby Football Union general committee as "57 old farts" which led to his sacking as captain.
 The incident had been provoked by administrator Dudley Wood's comments about England players' alleged desire to cheat by breaking the amateur ethic.
-He was however quickly reinstated due to public pressure and following a public apology was able to go to the 1995 Rugby World Cup.
-After a slow start, England found form and subsequently won all their group games knocking out Australia in the quarter final 25–22, thanks to a last-minute drop-goal from Rob Andrew.
+He was quickly reinstated due to public pressure and following a public apology was able to go to the 1995 Rugby World Cup.
+After a slow start, England found form and subsequently won all their group games, then knocked out Australia in the quarter-final 25–22, thanks to a last-minute drop-goal from Rob Andrew.
 They were well beaten by New Zealand in the semi-final, largely thanks to four tries from Jonah Lomu.
 Although Carling himself scored two tries towards the end of that game, and set up two more for Rory Underwood, England lost 45–29.
 The subsequent loss in the third place play-off, against France, was England's first loss to the French in seven years.

 Following his resignation from the England captaincy, he continued to be selected as an outside centre, usually with Guscott or Phil de Glanville; the latter succeeded him as captain.

 Life after rugby

 After his rugby career ended he became a TV pundit on rugby union.
 He has also worked as a motivational speaker and in 2001 founded Will Carling Management Ltd, a corporate hospitality company which is also involved in the rugby social networking website 'Rucku'.

-George Gregan, an Australian player, equalled Carling's then world record 59 matches as captain in the 2007 Rugby World Cup against Fiji.
-In the 2009 Tri Nations Series, Springbok John Smit also equalled and then beat Carling's record in tests between New Zealand in Bloemfontein, and Durban respectively.
-Brian O'Driscoll Ireland/Lions 2009 and 2010, and Richie McCaw broke his record in 2011.

 Personal life

-Carling is married to his second wife Lisa, the ex-wife of David Cooke.
-The couple have two children.
-Carling has an older son with former partner Ali Cockayne.
-Carling was previously married to the television presenter Julia Carling (née Smith) from 1994 to 1996.
+Carling is married to his second wife Lisa, the ex-wife of David Cooke; the couple have two children.
+Carling was married to the television presenter Julia Carling (née Smith) from 1994 to 1996.
 Prior to their divorce, he was romantically linked by some members of the press with Diana, Princess of Wales, the then-wife of Prince Charles.
 Carling has denied any such relationship.

 Carling, whose mother was diagnosed with breast cancer when he was an infant and later died from the disease, is a patron of the charity Breakthrough Breast Cancer.